ragibasif/experiments/README.md

 # experiments

-A catch all repository for my programming experiments C. This repository exists for educational and recreational purposes only.
+A catch all repository for my programming experiments.
+This repository exists for **educational and recreational purposes only.**

 > [!WARNING]
-> This project is currently intended for experienced programmers only.
-As such, detailed building/running instructions are not provided.
-Users are expected to:
+> This project is currently intended for experienced developers.
+Detailed setup and usage instructions are not provided, as users are expected to:
 >
-> - Understand C toolchains (compiler, linker, etc.).
+> - Be familiar with low-level build systems and development tooling.
-> - Handle dependencies and platform-specific configurations independently.
+> - Manage dependencies and platform-specific configurations independently.
 >
-> This **may** change in future releases, but for now, the codebase assumes technical proficiency.
+> This **may** change in future releases, but for now, the codebase assumes advanced technical proficiency.